starrcaft/DeepCNN/README.md

 *goal

-Final goal is Image Processing by yolo v3
+Final goal is using

 *model List

-Before using yolo v3, I will study previous models so figure out what's diffrent between yolo v3 and previous models.
-The list of previous model is
- -CNN
- -yolo v1
- -SSD.

- After studying, I'll updload my v3 code.
+use CNN model

 *environment